 H-1B Visa Overview

-U.S. companies use H-1B visa to employ foreign Professional and highly skilled workers in various jobs such as software developers, engineers, doctors, physical therapists, hotel managers, accountants, financial and management analysts just to name a few.
+U.S. companies use the H-1B visa to employ foreign professional and highly skilled workers in various jobs such as software developers, engineers, doctors, physical therapists, hotel managers, accountants, financial and management analysts just to name a few.

 65,000 H-1B visas are available per year.
 An additional 20,000 H-1B visas are also available for professional workers who obtained a Master's or higher degree from a public or non profit private university.
-More people apply H-1B visas each year than the available visa numbers, the USCIS starts to take basic digital application in early March and runs a lottery by end of March each year.
-Depending on the volume of application received, the selection rate of H-1B visa could be between 25 to 50 percent and the full application must be filed by end of June.
+More people apply for H-1B visas each year than there are visas available.
+USCIS starts to take basic digital application in early March and runs a lottery by the end of March each year.
+Depending on the volume of applications received, the selection rate of H-1B visa applicants could be between 25 to 50 percent.
+If selected, the full application must be filed by the end of June.

-Normally H-1B visa is approved in 3-year increment with the start date of October 1st.
+Normally, the H-1B visa is approved in 3-year increments with the start date of October 1st.